By Joni Lindquist

 While a QCD can be used to satisfy an RMD obligation, it is important to note that the RMD is satisfied with the first distribution that comes out of the IRA for the year.
 Once an RMD occurs, it cannot be rolled back.
 For example, if an individual has an RMD obligation of $10,000 for the current year, and he/she takes a distribution in March of $10,000; they have satisfied their RMD.
 They can go ahead and do a QCD, but it will NOT be applied towards their RMD.

 Making the QCD permanent allows time throughout the year to plan how an individual wants to take their RMD.
 For those who don’t need the RMD for living expenses and want to give to charity, it presents an excellent planning opportunity.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –email@example.com, (913) 345-1881.
+For questions your distributions, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.